charlotte-zhuang/coding-problems/useful-code/java.md

    * Finds a set's representative.
    *
    * @param x The disjoint set that we're searching for.
-   * @return The parent of the disjoint set.
+   * @return The representative of the disjoint set.
    */
   static DSet find(DSet x) {
     if (x != x.parent) {